peufeu2/GrugBus/README.md

 read_regs() and write_regs() accept a list of registers with any combination of data types, sizes, modbus function codes, with continguous addresses or not.

+Example: one Uint16 register at address 10 and one Int32 register at address 11-12 will be read in one transaction.

 This also works for writes.
 Bulk writes are split into contiguous ranges (ie without holes) to avoid overwriting innocent bystander registers that are not specified in the list.